-Appellate Attorney for Family Law Appeals serving Tampa, Florida
+Appellate Attorney for Family Law Appeals serving Tampa, Hillsborough

 There may come a time when it is appropriate to file a Family Law Appeal and apply to a higher court for a reversal of an erroneous decision of a lower court.
-Tampa Appellate Attorney Lasley can assist you in determining if a Family Law Appeal may be appropriate, and proceed with the Family Law Appeal.
+Tampa Family & Divorce Lawyer Mindi Lasley is also a Tampa Appellate Attorney and can assist you in determining if a Family Law Appeal may be appropriate, and proceed with the Family Law Appeal.

 Appellate proceedings are complex and consist of strict deadlines and procedures.
 It is imperative to consult and retain an experienced and knowledgeable family law advocate.
-Contact Tampa Appellate Attorney Lasley for a consultation today.
+Tampa Family & Divorce Lawyer Mindi Lasley is an experienced Tampa Appellate Attorney, call for a consultation today.